AlexanderLill/PokemonGoers-group6/README.md

   .catch(error => { ... })
 ```

-Node.js uses traditionally callbacks for asynchronicity.
-ES2015 introduces an alternative way called a "promise".
-The advantages of promises are that they are objects that can be returned as a return value by function.
+Node.js traditionally uses callbacks for asynchronicity.
+ES2015 introduces an alternative mechanism called "promises".
+A promise is an object that represents an eventual value.
+The advantage of promises is that they, since they are objects, can be returned as a return value by functions.
 Also, promises provide a robust way for error handling which reduces the risk for bugs inside error handling code.

 ### Destructuring Assignment
 ```JS